 A hub of assessment resources for families and professionals as a guide through the assessment process.

-Bullying impacts 60 percent of individuals with disabilities.
-Learn about supports for those with disabilities, their families, their peers, and those who educate them.
+Learn about supports for the more than 60 percent of individuals with disabilities impacted by bullying.
+These supports are for their families, their peers, and those who educate them.

 This section includes suggested factors to consider when assessing students with disabilities using alternate assessments.